firejoust/mineflayer-movement/README.md

-# mineflayer-steer
+# mineflayer-movement
- A mineflayer plugin enabling for basic movement through dynamic obstacle avoidance and steering
+A lighter solution to basic player movement through raycast-driven obstacle avoidance and steering